UltrosBot/Ultros/doc/plugins/urls.rst

     :lines: 93

 The last line in the file is the version of your configuration.
-Do not change this or you will likely break your configuration as we start adding versions.
+Do not change this or you will likely break your configuration as we add newer versions.

 ----